Active and Passive Audience Definition, Theory, Example & Difference

 Conclusion

 Target market segmentation has become a viral strategy for social, political, and business purposes.
-Now, people live in a global village as global citizens for the easy accessibility of social media.
-Therefore, politicians and business persons pay more attention to market segmentation for political campaigns and marketing publicity on social media such as Facebook, Instagram, Twitter, YouTube, etc.
+People now live in a global village as global citizens due to the widespread accessibility of social media.
+Therefore, politicians and businesspeople pay greater attention to market segmentation in political campaigns and to social media marketing, such as Facebook, Instagram, Twitter, and YouTube.